cbolisetti/multiappfracflow/doc/content/index.md

 !listing diffusion_multiapp/two_vars.i

 The result depends on the spatial and temporal discretisation.
-The temporal-discretisation dependence is shown below.
+The temporal-discretisation dependence is shown in [diffusion_two_vars].
 Notice that the matrix has removed heat from the fracture, so the temperature is decreased compared with the $h=0$ case.

 !media media/diffusion_two_vars.png
-	style=width:40%;margin:auto;padding-top:2.5%;
+	style=width:60%;margin:auto;padding-top:2.5%;
-	id=fig1
+	id=diffusion_two_vars
-	caption=??
+	caption=Coupled case: comparison of the analytical solution with the MOOSE results as computed using no MultiApp

 ### A MultiApp approach